Are you looking for meditation tips that are easy to follow and practical techniques that you can actually use in daily life?

 - Stay aware of your body and surroundings.

-Why try it?: Great for active minds or anyone who feels restless sitting down.
+Why try it?: This is great for active minds or anyone who feels restless sitting down.
 This technique brings awareness into everyday movement.

 6. Candle Gazing (Trataka)